• Home

 You don’t have to run down this list every night at the dinner table, but the more conversations you do have about these topics, the more seeds your planting in your child’s mind.
 You’re teaching her how to think about money, not what to think.

-Put them to work.
+Put Them to Work

 We’ve covered the important step of talking about money.
 Next, it’s time to apply what your child has learned.
 If he’s old enough to hold a broom or to straighten up his room, your child is old enough to get paid for chores.